Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 *) number of angle solutions

 The solutions are described on the geometric algebra detailed page, starting with PK2.

+# screw formula, resolve by PK

+This frightening looking formula - tbd insert image - is simple, if looking in overview mode:
+- the e elements are single actuator, the theta are are angles or linear movements.
+Those are the screw rotations and translations.
+- noap is the end position of the reference angles/positions (noap stands for nick - ... - approach - position of a gripper) and is a 4x4 transformation matrix described on the firmware page.

+The angles/positions are resolved by isolating e elements or pairs of e elements by
+- moving the other elements to the right side by inverting them
+- finding points where e elements can be removed.
+They are the special cases of PK1 and PK3, if a point is on the axis
+- getting the angle(s) by applying a PK method

 # C parameter
 Configuration has three parts: